Update on Deck Stains for 2022

-Water based deck stains have come on rapidly in the last 4 years.
+Water-based deck stains have come on rapidly in the last 6-8 years.
 The main reason for the vast amount of water-based stains on the market today is related to changes in VOC laws across the country.
 Many states have adopted or soon will adopt lower VOC (Volatile Organic Compounds) regulations.
-This has prompted stain manufacturers to increase production of water-soluble decking stains.
-In our opinion, water-based deck stains are “thin” paints with varying amount of acrylic and pigment.
+This has prompted stain manufacturers to increase the production of water-soluble decking stains.
+In our opinion, water-based deck stains are “thin” paints with varying amounts of acrylic and pigment.

 Pros: Water cleanup, less chance of mold or mildew growth.
 Environmentally friendly.

-Cons: Do not penetrate as an oil-base can.
+Cons: They do not penetrate as an oil-base can.
 Slightly harder to apply as they dry quicker.
-Can be prone to peeling and wearing. *Restore-A-Deck Wood Stains and Defy Wood Stains are the only exceptions that we have tested.
+They can be prone to peeling and wearing. *Restore-A-Deck Wood Stains and Defy Wood Stains are the only exceptions that we have tested.
 They penetrate the best of all water-based stains, nearly as well as an oil.